Eliot Engel: International affairs

-Engel is a supporter of recognizing Jerusalem as the capital of Israel, and has also been an advocate for the causes of Albanian-Americans and ethnic Albanians in Kosovo.
+Engel was a supporter of recognizing Jerusalem as the capital of Israel, and was also an advocate for the causes of Albanian-Americans and ethnic Albanians in Kosovo.
 In 2003, he authored the Syria Accountability and Lebanese Sovereignty Restoration Act, which was signed into law by President George W. Bush on December 12, 2003.
-In this Law, Congress authorized penalties and restrictions on US relations with Syria for its occupation of Lebanon, and for its relationship with terrorist groups.
+In this Law, Congress authorized penalties and restrictions on U.S. relations with Syria for its occupation of Lebanon, and for its relationship with terrorist groups.
 Syria withdrew all forces from Lebanon in 2005 after the Cedar Revolution.

 In September 2020, Engel stated that "the influence of external actors such as Turkey recklessly meddling" in the Nagorno-Karabakh conflict is "troubling".

 Western Hemisphere Subcommittee

 As Chairman of the House of Representatives Foreign Affairs Subcommittee on the Western Hemisphere, Engel called for stronger U.S. relations with Latin America and the Caribbean.
 His Subcommittee held hearings on issues such as the crisis in Haiti, poverty, and inequality in Latin America.

-Engel pushed for increased funding for emergency relief in Haiti, and for Temporary Protective Status (TPS) of Haitian nationals in the U.S. Engel is also supportive of the "Mérida Initiative", in which the U.S. is cooperating with Mexico, Central America, the Dominican Republic, and Haiti to counter narco-trafficking and related violence in the region.
+Engel pushed for increased funding for emergency relief in Haiti, and for Temporary Protected Status (TPS) of Haitian nationals in the U.S. Engel was also supportive of the Mérida Initiative, in which the U.S. is cooperating with Mexico, Central America, the Dominican Republic, and Haiti to counter narco-trafficking and related violence in the region.
 In the 110th United States Congress, he introduced the Social Investment and Economic Development Act for the Americas of 2007 (re-introduced in 2009, where it also died in committee) and sponsored the Western Hemisphere Energy Compact Act to develop partnerships to strengthen diplomatic relations with the Government of Brazil, and the governments of other countries in the Western Hemisphere (died in committee).

 The bi-partisan Western Hemisphere Drug Policy Commission Act of 2009 (sponsored by Engel) was passed by the House on December 8, 2009; it would have taken a fresh look at the United States' counter-narcotics efforts, both at home and abroad.
 The bill did not pass the Senate.